-At 31 December 2022, the Group has evaluation significant exploration and expenditure of \$29.7 million which has been capitalised.
+At 31 December 2023, the Group has significant exploration and evaluation expenditure of \$33.9 million which has been capitalised.
 As the carrying value of exploration and evaluation expenditures represents a significant asset of the Group, we considered it necessary to assess whether facts and circumstances existed to suggest that the carrying amount of this asset may exceed its recoverable amount.
 Management of the Group considered whether there were any indicators of impairment.

 The Group capitalises exploration and evaluation expenditure in line with AASB 6 Exploration for and Evaluation of Mineral Resources.
 The assessment of each asset's future viability requires significant judgement.
-There is a risk that amounts are capitalised which no longer meet the recognition criteria of AASB 6.